ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 ## LinkedPipes pipeline exporting, testing and FAIR compliance

-LinkedPipes user interface allows downloading individual pipelines in JSON-LD format or exporting all the pipelines as Trig files wrapped in a zip archive.
+The LinkedPipes user interface allows downloading individual pipelines in JSON-LD format or exporting all the pipelines as trig files wrapped in a zip archive.
 Therefore, the pipeline itself is machine-readable since it is represented in JSON-LD where components, connections and configurations are annotated with terms from the LinkedPipes ontology and other ontologies like SKOS [@8e3f54f09cd0481b9d826939a5d596a9].
 Figure \ref{fig-viz} shows a simplified visualization of the pipeline JSON-LD structure.
 Adopting JSON-LD as a medium to import/export pipelines in LinkedPipes makes them natively machine-readable and compliant with several FAIR subprinciples under the interoperability (I) and the reusability (R) main principles.
 The pipeline produced in this work is made available on [GitHub](https://github.com/ammar257ammar/biohackathon2022-bioschemas-consumer) under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license along with the BioHackathon report and it is also archived in Zenodo giving it a DOI, a globally-unique identifier.
 Therefore, those steps add to the findability, accessibility and reusability of the work.
 The pipeline can be tested using a local running instance of LinkedPipes or using the online [demo instance](https://demo.etl.linkedpipes.com/).
 By using the upload function under the "pipelines" tab, users can load the pipeline either as a file or as a URL, and then, it can be executed to get the output RDF.
 All the files needed for the pipeline to execute (the input URL list and the JSON-LD files) are hosted online in GitHub repositories.
 Therefore, the pipeline is portable and reproducible on any machine.
 Finally, the pipeline can be executed using a REST API call which makes it convenient for automation and scheduling via a cron job for example to run at a fixed interval and update the knowledge graph continuously.

 ![Simplified visualization of the LinkedPipes pipeline JSON-LD markup.
 Three types of entities were kept in the graph for simiplicity, namely, Pipeline, ExecutionProfile and Component.
 The pipeline itself is stored and exported as a JSON-LD file where components, connections and configurations are annotated with terms from the LinkedPipes ontology and other ontologies like SKOS.
 The figure is generated using classyschema.org \label{fig-viz}](./figures/pipeline_visualization.png)